 The Discrete Output is used to report specific meter or process conditions.
 The Discrete Output parameters control which condition is reported and how it is reported.
-Your transmitter may have zero, one, or two Discrete Outputs, depending on the configuration of Channels B and C. If both Channels B and C are configured as Discrete Output, they operate independently and you can configure them separately.

 Before you can configure the Discrete Output, you must configure a channel to operate as a Discrete Output.